91aramos/Spring-RewardReferenceDomain/README.md

 ### Spring Profiles

 Contains a group of Beans and usually represents each environment.
-Ptofiles can be defined at class level or bean/method level.
+Profiles can be defined at class level or bean/method level.

 ```java {"id":"01HXH47WVTGS3NPAYHK88N5JHG"}
 @Configuration